 Complications: DTMM, 4 daily alarms, chronograph, atomic clock synchronization,

-Power reserve: Virtually unlimited as long as the watch is regularly exposed to an external light source
+Power reserve: Virtually unlimited as long as the PV element is regularly exposed to an external light source

 Case height: 18.00 mm